w3c-fedid/Administration/proposals-CG-WG.md

     * The feature repo gets transferred to the Working Group
   * Exit criteria
     * Proposal fully merged into the [Editor’s Draft](https://w3c-fedid.github.io/FedCM/)
-    * An [Editor’s draft](https://www.w3.org/policies/process/#editors-draft) that addresses all issues that were identified at the entrance
+    * The [Editor’s draft](https://www.w3.org/policies/process/#editors-draft) addresses all issues that were identified at the entrance
     * Web Platform Tests
     * Further implementation experience
    * Purpose